alexandre-mouysset/holbertonschool-shell/README.md

 create a script that create an alias

 #!/bin/bash
-user=$(whoami); printf "%s Hello " "$user"
+printf "%s Hello " "whoami"
 create a script that prints "hello user", where user is the current linux user